Schools USI

 Survey

-In June 2025, the Australian Government will survey a representative sample of parents and carers about the Schools USI to aid in designing clear communications regarding this project.
+In June 2025, the Australian Government surveyed a representative sample of parents and carers about the Schools USI to aid in designing clear communications regarding this project.